Nitload-NSI/StgSharp/ReadMe.md

 ![StgSharp Logo](STG%23LOGO.png)

-StgSharp is a modern C# framework that combines game engine capabilities with high-performance computing features.
-Originally designed as a next-generation STG (Shoot 'em Up) game engine, it has evolved to include advanced mathematical libraries, parallel computing capabilities, and comprehensive graphics APIs.
+StgSharp is an experimental .NET framework for graphics, numerical computing, language analysis, and other performance-sensitive applications.
+It began as the foundation of a next-generation STG (shoot 'em up) engine, but the current repository focuses on reusable low-level infrastructure rather than a complete, ready-to-use game engine.

 ## Overview

-StgSharp provides both low-level and high-level bindings to OpenGL, multimedia control, and device management, offering everything needed to create STG games and high-performance applications.
-The framework is built on .NET 8 and supports Windows and Linux platforms.
+The framework combines managed C# APIs with a C native library.
+Its current work includes OpenGL bindings and rendering infrastructure, generic matrix and vector types, SIMD-accelerated native kernels, custom allocators and collections, regular-language analysis, and state-oriented UI infrastructure.
+StgSharp targets .NET 8; platform and architecture coverage varies by module, with Windows and Linux as the principal native targets.

 ## Core Modules